 Social media can be a time sapper.
 If you use it personally, you know how easy it is to get lost in pinning, posting, and tweeting.

 For busy moms, freelancing as a social media manager means you can use popular automation tools to your advantage.
-Schedulers like Hootsuite, Buffer, Edgar, and Board Booster can be used to give your clients a near-constant online presence and help them reach new audiences.
+Schedulers like SocialBee, Buffer, and Tailwind can be used to give your clients a near-constant online presence and help them reach new audiences.
 With these tools on your side, you can easily knock out a week’s worth of social schedules and updates in one night, no problem.
 This gives you more time with the kiddos while still taking care of your clients.

 To be competitive as a freelance social media manager, consider setting up a freelance service site.
 There you can blog about the benefits of social media marketing and showcase your services to potential clients.